romhackraces/baserom/README.md

 # Romhack Races BaseROM v4

-This is the official Base ROM for creating Super Mario World race levels for Romhack Races.
-This baseROM is tailor made for both race level creation as well as general purpose hacking, but a lot of the changes made and patches included are to accommodate Kaizo level design in particular.
+This is the official BaseROM for creating Super Mario World race levels for [Romhack Races](https://romhackraces.com/).
+This base ROM is tailor made for both race level creation as well as general purpose hacking, but a lot of the changes made and patches included are to accommodate Kaizo level design in particular.

 ## Getting Started

-Patch your copy of unmodified Super Mario World using the `RHR.bps` patch found in the main folder of this BaseROM ensuring it has the name 'RHR4'.
-If you change the name be sure to change all instances of 'RHR4' found in all scripts.
+Patch your copy of unmodified Super Mario World using the `RHR.bps` patch found in the main folder of this BaseROM, ensuring it has the name 'RHR4' when completed.
+If you change the filename of the baseROM be sure to change all instances of 'RHR4' found in all scripts.

 ## The 'common' Folder